 Update: I’ve adjusted this post to reflect the fact that the cash back rate hasn’t increased for GiftCards.com but rather GiftCardMall.com.

 Yesterday I wrote about finally receiving my first cash back payout from iConsumer, which took about four months.
 Some people commented with their own negative stories of their transactions not being tracked or other reasons for why their Giftcards.com purchases were ineligible for cash back.
 If you’re in this boat, you’ll be glad to know that Yazing has been more reliable in terms of tracking giftcards.com purchases and responding to inquiries about unpaid purchases.
-This is especially relevant now that both cash back portals have increased their giftcards.com payouts to 1.5% cash back.
+This is especially relevant now that both cash back portals have increased their giftcards.com payouts to 1.5%.

-The great thing about Yazing is that it takes them just around 30 days to pay out cash back earnings, which is super fast compared to iConsumer’s 90+ days.
-This is about as fast as cash back portal payouts get and the reason why I’ll continue using Yazing for my giftcards.com orders.
+The great thing about Yazing is that it takes them just around 30 days to pay out cash back earnings.
+That’s super fast compared to iConsumer’s 90+ days.
+This is about as fast as cash back portal payouts get and the reason why I’ll continue using Yazing for giftcards.com orders.
 When you’re churning large amounts of gift cards on a regular basis, the gift card and shipping fees add up substantially.
 Most of us float the cash until shopping portal payouts are issued months later, but being able to receive the funds a little over 30 days later is extremely convenient since it means you don’t have to float the cash spent on gift card fees for very long.

 For those of you wondering how the out of pocket cost turns out with the higher 1.5% cash back rate, here is a breakdown on a $2,500 gift card order (the daily maximum, with fees factored in):